EodHistoricalData/EODDownloader/README.md

 # EODDownloader
-Windows Application for downloading End Of Day Data from https://eodhistoricaldata.com/
+Windows Application for downloading End Of Day Data from https://eodhistoricaldata.com/.
+With our Windows Downloader (or EODLoader) application, it’s easy to download even the entire US stock market, with more than 47,000 active tickers we track, just with one click.

 ## BENEFITS
 * NO CODING.
 Easy installation and use.